SMART Sales Tax Renewal

 The Sonoma Marin Area Regional Transit (SMART) District is placing a measure on the March 2020 Ballot to extend its existing 1/4% sales tax until the year 2059.

 Because the current sales tax authorization (Measure Q of 2008) expires in 2029, its funding is now known to be insufficient to maintain current service levels while work continues on the envisioned project north of Windsor.
-Financial projections are summarized in the 2019 approved strategic plan for the SMART Project, which can be found here in draft form.
+Financial projections are summarized in the 2019 approved strategic plan for the SMART Project, which can be found here.

 The Transportation and Land-Use Coalition supports the proposed tax renewal for the following reasons: